 The Sony WI-C300 is a mediocre sounding pair of closed-back in-ear headphones.
 They have a good and punchy bass, an even mid-range, and a well-balanced treble.
 However, their bass lacks quite a bit of thump and rumble, sounds a little boomy, and is prone to inconsistencies across re-seats.
 Also, their mid-range sounds a bit cluttered and their treble is on the bright side and rather uneven.
 They won't be the ideal headphones for vocal-centric music but would be decent for bass-heavy genres or podcasts/audiobooks.

 The bass of the Sony WI-C300 is good.
 LFE (low-frequency extension) is at 41Hz, which is good.
 However, low-bass which is responsible for the thump and rumble common to bass-heavy tracks is lacking by 5dB.
 Mid-bass, responsible for the body of bass guitars and the punch of kick drums is within 0.3dB of our target, but with a tilt favoring higher frequencies.
 High-bass, responsible for warmth, is overemphasized by more than 4dB.
 This makes the overall sound noticeably boomy and muddy.
+Also, their bass delivery varies noticeably across users, and is sensitive to the quality of fit and seal.
+The response here represents the average bass response and your experience may vary.

 The mid-range is great.
 The overall response is quite even and decently balanced.
 The 3dB bump in low-mid is actually the continuation of the high-bass overemphasis.
 This tends to thicken the vocals a bit and add some clutter to the overall mix.
 Mid-mid is quite well-balanced, but high-mid is slightly overemphasized.
 This could make the mid-range a bit forward.